Susan Collins waiting for CBO score before she decides on Senate health bill vote

 “Let’s not rush this process,” Johnson said on NBC’s “Meet the Press.”
 “Let’s have the integrity to show the American people what it is.”

+On the other end of the ideological spectrum, U.S. Sen. Bernie Sanders, an independent from Vermont, said on NBC that “there’s no way on God’s Earth that this bill should be passed this week.”
+Sanders, who in the past has criticized Obamacare as insufficient, said he’ll push ahead with legislation for a “Medicare for all, single-payer program.”

+Chuck Schumer, the Senate Democratic leader, said the Republican bill has “at best a 50-50 chance” of passing in its current form.
+‘The bill is just devastating.
+And that’s what’s making it so hard for them to pass it,” Schumer said on ABC.

-The views of Senate’s conservative anti-Obamacare faction were echoed on Saturday by leaders of the influential Koch political network.
+The views of Senate’s conservative anti-Obamacare faction were echoed Saturday by leaders of the influential Koch political network.

 “We’ve been disappointed that movement has not been more dramatic toward a full repeal or a broader rollback of this law, Obamacare,” Tim Phillips, the president of the Koch-affiliated political advocacy group, Americans for Prosperity, told reporters at a donor retreat in Colorado.

 The CBO is expected to release its estimate of the bill’s impact in the next few days.
-That’s being watched to see how it compares with the House bill, passed in May, which the non-partisan office estimated would see some 23 million Americans lose health insurance over the next decade.
+That’s being watched to see how it compares with the House bill, passed in May, which the nonpartisan office estimated would see some 23 million Americans lose health insurance over the next decade.

 Trump on Saturday started to pressure the handful of potential Republican senators who may be planning to vote against the measure.